ekowabaka/clearice/README.md

 single dash `-`.
 This means we can use `-s` for a short option and `--long-option` for a longer option.
 Options can have values assigned to them.
 A long option may take a value through an assignment like this `--long-option=value` and a short option may take a value through an assignment like this `-svalue`.
+Long options and a short options may be synonymous to each other so `-l` and `--long` may point to the same option.

 It is worth noting that a group of short options may also be specified preceeded by a single dash.
 For example if `a`, `b` and `c` are all valid options which do not take values, passing `-abc` would be equivalent to passing `-a -b -c`.

-Long options and a short options may be synonymous to each other so `-l` and `--long` may point to the same option.
+Arguments that are not preceeded by either a single dash or a double dash would be returned as stand alone arguments and the application may be required to deal with them.

 Another feature this tool has is the ability to generate a help listing for your application.
 This means its possible for your users can type `myapp --help` or